This citrusy yet smokey pineapple mezcal old fashioned is a perfectly balanced cocktail for the transition between summer and fall.

 Instead of using sugar and water, we opted for simple syrup to make this mezcal cocktail recipe easy.
 We then added lime juice and orange bitters in place of Angostura bitters.
 The citrusy flavors complement the smoky mezcal and balance the sweetness for a nice, smooth sip.

-- Stir to chill, and serve.
+- Stir to chill, and serve – optionally garnished with a pineapple wedge!

 If you are wondering how much is a dash of liquid, you’re not alone.
 As a dash is mostly used when measuring liquids for cocktails, not everyone has come across the term, let alone had to actually measure it.